seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 Instruction Set
 ===============

-During the early stages of code generation, the LLVM IR code is converted to a ``SelectionDAG`` with nodes that are instances of the ``SDNode`` class containing target instructions.
+During the early stages of code generation, the LLVM37 IR code is converted to a ``SelectionDAG`` with nodes that are instances of the ``SDNode`` class containing target instructions.
 An ``SDNode`` has an opcode, operands, type requirements, and operation properties.
 For example, is an operation commutative, does an operation load from memory.
-The various operation node types are described in the ``include/llvm/CodeGen/SelectionDAGNodes.h`` file (values of the ``NodeType`` enum in the ``ISD`` namespace).
+The various operation node types are described in the ``include/llvm37/CodeGen/SelectionDAGNodes.h`` file (values of the ``NodeType`` enum in the ``ISD`` namespace).

 TableGen uses the following target description (``.td``) input files to